IsUpforu444/Question-Module/README.md

 Once the test is created please follow the below steps to assign certificate for any particular test:

- a) GOTO create certificate and click on YES
+ a) GOTO create certificate and click on YES/
- b) Choose the pre- defined template as per your requirement
+ b) Choose the pre- defined template as per your requirement/
- c) Edit the template and fill all the mandatory fields as per the mentioned instructions
+ c) Edit the template and fill all the mandatory fields as per the mentioned instructions/
- d) Add digital signature of the authority and date of issuing the certificate
+ d) Add digital signature of the authority and date of issuing the certificate/
- e) Click on SAVE button
+ e) Click on SAVE button/
     Publish the test